Goal

 The screening tests were developed by the Cologne University Hospital.

-The tests were standardized in the dissertation by Yalda Khani “TabScreen – A tablet-based screening for cognitive impairment” from 2019 at the Medical Faculty of the University of Cologne.
+The tests were standardized in the dissertation by Yalda Khani, titled “TabScreen – A Tablet-Based Screening for Cognitive Impairment,” completed in 2019 at the Faculty of Medicine, University of Cologne.

 Execution